Middle Tennessee Christian School

-Middle Tennessee Christian School (MTCS) is a private Christian school in Murfreesboro, Tennessee, United States and chartered on December 9, 1960.
+Middle Tennessee Christian School (MTCS) is a private Christian school in Murfreesboro, Tennessee, United States, chartered on December 9, 1960.
 Individuals from a number of congregations of the Churches of Christ in Murfreesboro were responsible for establishing the school.
-The school's main campus is located at 100 E. MTCS Road, 37129.
+The school's main campus is located at 100 East MTCS Road, 37129.
 The school provides classes for pre-kindergarten through 12th grade.
 The school mascot is the cougar, and the team colors are orange, white, and black.